rust-stuco/lectures/week12/parallelism.md

 ---

-# Fixing a Data Race

-**Approach 3: No Shared Memory**
+# Eliminating Shared Memory

-If we eliminate shared memory... race is trivially gone.
+If we eliminate shared memory... any data races are trivially gone.

 1. ~~`x` is shared~~
 2. ~~`x` becomes incorrect mid-update~~